March 01, 2019

 While this may have been the case decades ago when the technology was expensive and highly complex, more recent advances have brought ERP platforms within the reach of most businesses.
 There is a wide range of solutions available for different industries that include out-of-the-box functionality designed for small and medium-sized enterprises (SMEs).
 Most ERP platforms use a cloud-based Software-as-a-Service (SaaS) model that matches the budgetary requirements of SMEs.

-One of the biggest benefits of an ERP solution is that they’re designed with the “business user” in mind and feature an intuitive user interface.
+One of the biggest benefits of an ERP solution is that they’re designed with the “business user” in mind and features an intuitive user interface.
 This is particularly true with Microsoft Dynamics 365, which has an interface that should be familiar to Microsoft Office users.
 ERP dashboards are also similar to industry-specific tools that your employees accustomed to.
 They’ll be able to quickly and easily acclimatize to the new solution.

 However, one part of ERP systems is complex: the implementation.
 It’s essential that the ERP implementation partner you choose to work with is experienced in that specific ERP platform as well as your industry.
 This brings us to our next point…